We are all guilty of it.

 “You cannot truly listen to anyone and do anything else at the same time.” — M. Scott Peck

-Let assume that the main purpose of communication is to send and receive messages to each other.
+Let’s assume that the main purpose of communication is to send and receive messages from each other.

 Sometimes, that is not the goal.